 Moreover, after each class, you will do an assignment related to the simulation game (see below).
-This mostly requires you to write a short policy memo that you must submit by Sunday of the same week to the simulation coordinator, Karim Kamel karim.kamel@fsv.cuni.cz.
-Note that in order to pass the course, you need to submit policy memos for each week.
-You can be late with your memo up to three times during the semester but not more than that.
+This mostly requires you to write a short policy memo or speech that you must submit by Sunday of the same week through Moodle.
+The simulation coordinator is Karim Kamel (karim.kamel@fsv.cuni.cz); feel free to reach out to him if you have any questions about the assignments or the simulation itself.
+Note that in order to pass the course, you need to submit assignments for each week.
+Points will be deducted for any late submissions (0.5 for the first late submission, 1 for each subsequent late delivery).